vncorenlp/VnCoreNLP/Readme.md

   </tr>
 </table>

-* By default, speed is computed on a personal computer of Intel Core i7 2.2 GHz.
-* \* denotes that the speed is computed on a personal computer of   Intel Core i5 1.80 GHz.
+* Speed is computed on a personal computer of Intel Core i7 2.2 GHz, except when specifically mentioned. \* denotes that the speed is computed on a personal computer of   Intel Core i5 1.80 GHz.
-* See [2] for more details.
+* See paper [2] for more details.

 ### POS tagging